Ashkanph/deliveryServiceBackend/README.md

 A nodeJS backend application to serve a REST delivery service.
 The frontend of this application can be found at [this address](https://github.com/Ashkanph/deliveryServiceFrontend).
+The description of the project can be found in this document: [HR-FrontendDeveloperTest-201118-1829-362.pdf](https://github.com/Ashkanph/deliveryServiceFrontend/files/2902485/HR-FrontendDeveloperTest-201118-1829-362.pdf)

 ## Usage